-Issuer Regulation has to date not encountered any issues regarding financial and staff
+Issuer Regulation has to date not encountered any issues regarding financial and staff resources in order to properly execute its regulatory functions.

 The SRO Oversight Committee must proactively consider whether the operational, infrastructural and financial needs of Issuer Regulation are sufficient to enable the division to execute its regulatory functions properly.
 Issuer Regulation should provide the SRO Oversight Committee with sufficient information to enable the committee to satisfy itself that: